CTO-Pathfinder/Intern_Test/README.md

 ### Behavior
 - Selecting an Account Type should dynamically fetch subcategories.
-- Changing choice in Account Type should reset Subcategory.
+- Changing Account Type should reset Subcategory.
 - All fields should be required.
 - Form should be visually appealing (Recommended).
 - Validate all fields before submission (Optional).
 - Submit the form via `POST /api/accounts`.
+- Use Axios or Fetch for API calls.
 - Show a success or error message based on the server's response.
-- Use Axios or Fetch for API calls.
 - Include loading indicators where necessary (Optional).

 ## API Convention